isaaxite/deploy-posts-to-github-issue/README.md

 deploy posts are written in markdown  to github issue

+It focuses on:

+- item-1
+- item-2
+- item-3

+Its features include:

+- item-1
+- item-2
+- item-3

+# Prerequisites 💻

+todo

 # Installation

 ```shell
 npm i isubo -g
 ```

-# Quick Start
+# Quick Start 🚀

 ## Configuration

 Fist of all, you need to init a configuration file.And setting several required properties include `owner`, `repo` and `token` in the above configuration file.

-Then, you can write a post what you want.
+Then, you can write a post what you want 🎊.

 ### Init